Rachel Naidus

 Let’s go over what to expect of Aspen’s casual dress code.

-In the autumn and winter, keeping warm and staying casual is easy in garb like moon boots, fur boats, fur coat, athletic apparel, metallic ski clothes, rhinestone ski jackets, and designer women’s onesies from MyTheresa, Cordova, and Gorsuch.
+In the autumn and winter, keeping warm and staying casual is easy in garb like moon boots, fur boats, fur coats, athletic apparel, monochromatic ski clothes, and designer women’s onesies from MyTheresa, Cordova, and Gorsuch.

-In the spring and summer, you could spot locals and tourists alike spotting On Cloud hiking shoes and luxury hiking and yoga apparel from brands like Alo.
+In the spring and summer, you could spot locals and tourists alike spotting On Cloud hiking shoes and luxury hiking and yoga apparel from brands like Alo and Lululemon.

 7 Aspen Outfit Ideas for All the Activities on Your Itinerary